Water, Waves, and Wandering

 And feed them he did - expanding the restaurant to three-times its original size in order to accommodate the growing crowds.
 It has been an amazing run to be sure, as Coconut Joe's has received many accolades from customers and food critics alike.
 Joe was even recognized by the Governor of Hawaii in 2007 for his contribution to bringing the spirit of aloha to the mainland.

-Joe has been happily married to his beautiful wife Leah for 34 years and has been blessed with three children he adores - Ami, Kate and Ivan.
+Joe has been happily married to his beautiful wife Leah for 34 years and has been blessed with two beautiful girls he adores - Ami and Kate.
 (See more pictures below.)

 Row 1: 1) Florida beaches 2) Bethany Hamilton (Soul Surfer) 3) The Swamp (U of F) 4) Joe & Leah